elunico/custom-youtube-speed/README.md

 # Custom YouTube Speed Extension

 This extension is used to set a custom playback speed for YouTube videos outside of the default options given by YouTube.
 It has finer granularity and some other nice features.
 It is available for Firefox and Chrome.
 If you want to know more, please visit the respective extension (or add-on) pages from

+### Takedown from Chrome Webstore
+This extension was removed from the Chrome Webstore due to an issue with the use of the YouTube icon.
+I am working on resolving the issue and am currently waiting for Google to re-instate the extension

 The [Chrome Web Store](https://chrome.google.com/webstore/detail/custom-youtube-speed/hjemikpikabiolgbpbdlgeccljdfdicf)